sanderslab/magellanmapper/README.md

 - Run a pipeline, such as this command to fully process a multi-tile image with tile stitching, import to Numpy array, and cell detection, with AWS S3 import/export and Slack notifications along the way, followed by server clean-up/shutdown:

 ```
-clrbrain/process_nohup.sh -d "out_experiment.txt" -o -- ./runclrbrain.sh \
+./process_nohup.sh -d "out_experiment.txt" -o -- ./runclrbrain.sh \
   -i "/data/HugeImage.czi" -a "my/s3/bucket" -n \
   "https://hooks.slack.com/services/my/incoming/webhook" -p full -c
 ```

 ## Troubleshooting

-### Java installation
+### Java installation for Python-Bioformats/Javabridge

-- Tested on Java 8-12 SE
 - Double-check that the Java SDK has truly been installed since the Clrbrain setup script may not catch all missing installations
-- You may need to set up the JAVA_HOME environment variable in your `~/.bash_profile` or `~/.bashrc` file, such as:
+- You may need to set up the JAVA\_HOME and JDK\_HOME environment variables in your `~/.bash_profile` or `~/.bashrc` files, such as:

 ```
 # for a specific JDK installation
 export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_111.jdk/Contents/Home
 # or for the latest JDK you have installed
 export JAVA_HOME="$(/usr/libexec/java_home)"
-# then add to your path
+# then add to JDK_HOME and your path
+export JDK_HOME="$JAVA_HOME"
-export "PATH=$JAVA_HOME:$PATH"
+export "PATH=$JAVA_HOME/bin:$PATH"
 ```

+- Or add to the Windows Environment Variables "Path"
 - Java 9 [changed](http://openjdk.java.net/jeps/220) the location of `libjvm.so`, fixed [here](https://github.com/LeeKamentsky/python-javabridge/pull/141) in the Python-Javabridge dependency
 - Java 11 similarly changed other Java locations, also fixed in Python-Javabridge
 - `setup_env.sh` does not detect when Mac wants to install its own Java so will try to continue installation but fail at the Javabridge step; if you don't know whether Java is installed, run `java` from the command-line to check and install any Java 8+ (eg from [OpenJDK](http://openjdk.java.net/), not the default Mac installation) if necessary

 ### Command Line Tools setup (Mac)

-- As of Clrbrain v0.8.0, `setup_env.sh` will attempt to detect whether the required Command Line Tools package on Mac is installed and activated.
+- `setup_env.sh` will attempt to detect whether the required Command Line Tools package on Mac is installed and activated.
 If you get:

 ```
 xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), \
 missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun
 ```

 - The Command Line Tools package on Mac may need to be installed or updated.
 Try `xcode-select --install` to install Xcode.
-If you get an error (eg "Can't install the software because it is not currently available from the Software Update server"), try downloading Xcode directly from https://developer.apple.com/download/, then run `sudo xcodebuild -license` to accept the license agreement.
+If you get an error (eg "Can't install the software because it is not currently available from the Software Update server"), try downloading [Xcode directly](https://developer.apple.com/download/), then run `sudo xcodebuild -license` to accept the license agreement.

 ### Installation on Windows